Venezuelan opposition reshuffles boards overseeing U.S. refiner Citgo

-(Reuters) -Venezuela’s political opposition on Tuesday replaced members of the boards overseeing Citgo Petroleum Corp as factions in the movement led by Juan Guaido try to gain greater influence over Houston-based oil refiner.
+(Reuters) -Venezuela’s political opposition on Tuesday approved the replacement of members of the boards overseeing Citgo Petroleum Corp as factions in the movement led by Juan Guaido try to gain greater influence over Houston-based oil refiner.

 Citgo split from Venezuelan state-run oil company PDVSA in 2019 after the U.S. imposed sanctions intended to oust Venezuela’s President Nicolas Maduro.
 Then congress chief Juan Guaido appointed new boards and won U.S. court recognition of their authority over the refining subsidiary.